valyo132/Programing-Basics/README.md

 # Programing-Basics
-This is my Programing Basics work in SoftUni
+This is my Programing Basics work in SoftUni! smile :)